 To help with this - here are some of my top things to look out for.

 What do I mean by this?
 Well, a professional is so called because they are skilled and knowledgeable in their chosen area.
 They have invested time into their business to make sure they are providing the best service and products for their clients.

 If they have insurance it means that will have studied hygiene as part of their course and therefore your face is in safe (and clean!) hands.
-(Unfortunately, I’ve heard some horror stories – don’t become one of them!)
+(Unfortunately, I’ve heard some horror stories!)

 Does the makeup artist have a Facebook business page and/or a website?
 If they do, this can also provide reassurances that they take their business, and therefore their clients, seriously.

 2. Quality and Pricing

 If someone is only charging £15 for a full face of makeup – I’d be asking myself why.
 Most Makeup Artists know their worth and you will be paying them for their time, skills and experience.
 Also, If you're paying for a service surely you want the best, high-quality products too.
 Ask them what they use, they wont mind telling you I'm sure.

 Of course, we all had to start somewhere; so perhaps someone is advertising their services for a low amount because they are just starting out.
 As long as you are comfortable with that and do not have high expectations, it’s always nice to support new artists (maybe for your friends birthday party…. and not your wedding!).

 3. Portfolio/Gallery – what to look out for